balduvian/snake-plus-plus/README.md

 # Snake++

-A continuation of Narwhal's submission for Ludum Dare 40
+A continuation of Gnarwhal's submission for Ludum Dare 40

 ![Game Screenshot](game-screenshot.png)